jelix/jelix/CONTRIBUTING.md

 - creates a new branch from the branch that you want to patch
 - commit in this new branch.
 The commit message should contain `Refs #number` with `number` is the issue number on github.
-- you can verify that all tests passe by running testapp into the vagrant machine. see testapp/README.md
+- you can verify that all tests passe by running testapp with the docker environment.
+  See testapp/README.md
 - do a pull request on github, to merge into the target branch
 - chances to see your patch accepted, are high if your code follow the PSR-2 coding style (even if currently not all the code follows this coding style :-)) and if it contains